Chandler McDaniel

-Chandler Blue Isip McDaniel (born February 4, 1998) is a footballer who plays as a forward.
-Born in the United States, she represents the Philippines women's national team.
+Chandler Blue Isip McDaniel (born February 4, 1998) is a professional footballer who plays as a forward for PFF Women's League club Stallion Laguna.
+Born in the United States, she represents the Philippines at international level.

 Early life

 McDaniel was born in Orange, California to Lindy, a Filipino who has connections to Pampanga and Davao City, and Clint who works as a football (soccer) coach.
 She played for the women's team of Norco High School.

 College career

 In college, McDaniel played for the Virginia Tech Hokies and later with the Milwaukee Panthers.
 She entered Virginia Polytechnic Institute in 2016 as a freshman, playing for the Hokies until her sophomore year in 2017.
 She later transferred to University of Wisconsin-Milwaukee making 37 appearances and two goals for the Milwaukee Panthers in her junior and senior years (2018–19).

+Club career

+Stallion Laguna

+After her stint in the 2023 FIFA Women's World Cup, she and her sister Olivia joined Stallion Laguna of the PFF Women's League.
+The siblings played only one match for the club; they lost 4–0 to collegiate side De La Salle University in their debut game.

+Dimas Escazú

+In January 2024, she signed with Costa Rican club Dimas Escazú after her stint with Austrian club FC Pinzgau Saalfelden.
+She parted ways with the club in July 2024.

+Return to Stallion Laguna

+She and her sister Olivia rejoined Stallion Laguna for the 2024 PFF Women's Cup.
+Chandler McDaniel scored the winning goal in the final which won Stallion Laguna the title.
+She remained with the club, as the captain for the 2025 PFF Women's League season.

 International career

 McDaniel's first cap for the Philippines women's national team was at the 2022 AFC Women's Asian Cup qualifiers in the Philippines' 2–1 win over Nepal on September 18, 2021.
 McDaniel provided the assist which contributed to the goals of teammates Tahnai Annis and Camille Wilson which overturned the one-goal lead of Nepal in the last minutes of the game.
-She scored her first goal in the Philippines 2–1 win against Hong Kong on September 24, 2021 which secured her country's qualification for the Asian Cup.
+She scored her first goal in the Philippines 2–1 win against Hong Kong on September 24, 2021, which secured her country's qualification for the Asian Cup.

 McDaniel was called up to represent the Philippines earlier at the 2018 AFC Women's Asian Cup but was not part of the final squad.
 She also participated in the Philippine national tryouts for the 2016 AFF Women's Championship.
 She featured in the 2022 AFC Women's Asian Cup where she helped qualify her team for the 2023 FIFA Women's World Cup but sustained a major injury in the process.

+McDaniel would recover from her injury, making her return to the national team in the opening match of the 2024 AFC Women's Olympic qualifiers against Pakistan in April 2023.